Updated on Jan 13, 2023

-Have you ever run into a lot of misunderstandings about DVD video resolution?
-This article provides the most complete answers to questions related to DVD resolution.
+You may ever have a lot of misunderstandings about DVD video resolution.
+This article provides the most comprehensible answers to questions related to DVD resolution.
 Let's have a look.

 Although DVD has gradually faded out of people's sight, there are still many users who have a large number of DVD collections and are used to burnig DVD for storage and backup.
-Recently, some users have encountered a lot of questions about DVD's resolution while backing up and burning DVD.
+Recently, some users have raised a lot of questions regarding DVD's resolution while backing up and burning DVD.
 I'm sure many of you probably have the same questions.
-Thus, I have sorted out some common questions and given the corresponding answers.
+Thus, I have sorted out some frequently-asked questions and given the corresponding answers.

 Q1: What is normal DVD's resolution?
 I want to burn some videos on a normal DVD, and I want to know the standard DVD resolution.

-Q2: Does higher DVD resolution equal better video quality?
+Q2: Does higher DVD resolution mean better video quality?
 Why many people prefer to DVD's resolution like DVD 720p or DVD 1080p?

 A2: This is a misunderstanding about DVD quality resolution.
-What really affects video quality is its video bit rate, not its resolution.
-If the bit rate of the source video is very low, then the higher resolution will result in video quality degradation.
+It cannot improve DVD quaility to HD standard.
+What really affects video quality is the video bit rate, rather than the resolution.
+If the bit rate of the source video is very low, then higher resolution will result in video quality degradation.
 Just imagine, a fuzzy picture, even if it is magnified many times, the final effect will get worse and worse.
 That is the same reason.

 Q3: Can I burn 720p or 1080p videos on a DVD disc?
 I have a Blu-ray Player, so will the video look better?

-A3: You can burn 720p or1080p videos/movies on a DVD disc.
+A3: You can burn 720p or 1080p videos/movies on a DVD disc.
 But in fact, during the burning process, the DVD burning software has automatically re-encoded the video and downscale it to the standard DVD resolution above.
-If you want a video with 1080p quality, you need to burn it with a Blu-ray burner and to Blu-ray Recordable (BD-R) discs.
+If you want a video with 1080p quality, you need to burn it to a Blu-ray Recordable (BD-R) disc with a Blu-ray burner.
 Otherwise, even if you insert a DVD into a Blu-ray burner, the normal DVD won't record 1080p.

 A4: This is about DVD upscaling technology that we've talked about in a previous article.
 Nowadays, most DVD/Blu-ray Player and TV sets have a built-in upscaler to make your SD DVD fit the whole screen of TV.
 However, you should keep in mind that the DVD quality is still SD.
 Although it looks a little flatter and softer on HDTV and 4K TV, it can't be compared with real HD DVD or Blu-ray quality.
 In addition, the screen size and the distance between the TV and your seat will also affect the final viewing effect.